William Henry Harrison: 9th President: Old Tippecanoe

 In 1801, he became governor for 12 years for the Indiana Territory, which we now know as Indiana and Illinois.
 His primary duties were to defend against Indian raids, and to obtain the title of the Indian lands so the United States could gain territory westward into the wilderness.

 One man who made this very difficult was the chieftain, Tecumseh.
 He was a strong, charismatic leader of the Indian people.
-Tecumseh joined forces with his brother the Prophet to help prevent further encroachment.
+Tecumseh joined forces with his brother, the Prophet, to help prevent further encroachment.
 Millions of acres were being taken from them, which they had previously used for hunting ground.
-The Indians became strong and formed a very strong confederation.
+The Indians became strong and formed a powerful confederation.

 By 1811, Harrison received permission to attack their confederation and was given 800 volunteers to join his team.
 They attacked a camp at Tippecanoe Creek.
-Although they were successful in their battle, there were 190 men that died or became wounded.
-Due to the success, he became nicknamed, "Old Tippecanoe."
+Although they were successful in their battle, 190 men died or became wounded.
+Due to the success, he became nicknamed "Old Tippecanoe."